 In reality, Vinales, just like the rest of Cuba is all about the people.
 Your most treasured memories about Vinales will be the warmth of Cuban hospitality found here.

-Once upon a time this Spanish colonial city was a prosperous centre of the island’s sugar and slave trade.
+Once upon a time, this Spanish colonial city was a prosperous centre of the island’s sugar and the slave trade.
 As a result, Trinidad is still home to many grand colonial mansions and churches of exceptional beauty built from local fortunes.

 Architectural and Cultural Explorations

+Plaza Mayor.
 This breathtaking terracotta tiled roof city is compact and the centre is pedestrianised, making it easy to explore on foot.
-Just take any of the picturesques streets and it will eventually take you to the Plaza Mayor.
-The neoclassical, pastel yellow church, Iglesia Parroquial de la Santísima Trinidad, dominates the square.
+Just take any of the picturesque streets and it will eventually take you to the Plaza Mayor.
+The neoclassical, pastel-yellow church, Iglesia Parroquial de la Santísima Trinidad, dominates the square.

-If you can spare a couple of hours and convertibles pesos, you can take one of the guided tours which will take you around the main sites of Trinidad.
-Check out the Cuba Excursions for more information.
+Take a Private Tour.
+If you can spare a couple of hours and convertible pesos, you can take one of the guided tours which will take you around the main sites of Trinidad.

-For an ultimate experience in Trinidad, take the steam train to the Unesco-protected Valley of the Sugar Mills.
-While here you will explore the Hacienda Iznaga with gorgeous panoramic views from its tower.
-Additionally, you will have the chance to explore the ruins of the saccharine empire.
+Take a Steam Train.
+For the ultimate experience in Trinidad, take the steam train to the Unesco-protected Valley of the Sugar Mills.
+You will get to explore the Hacienda Iznaga with gorgeous panoramic views from its tower.
+Additionally, you will have the chance to see the ruins of the saccharine empire.

+Cycle to Ancon Beach.
 Spare a good chunk of your day for this cycling experience along the Caribbean Coast.
 You can either rent a gearless bike at Las Ruinas del Teatro Brunet or Hostal El Oasis.
 Alternatively, you can ask at your casa.
-The host will most likely know someone who rents bikes in the area.
+Your host will most likely know someone who rents bikes in the area.

-However, make sure you dress appropriately for this outdoors adventure.
-Apply plenty of sun cream if you burn easily, wear a hat and we recommend wearing a long sleeve shirt too.
-Otherwise sunburnt skin is inevitable.
+However, make sure you dress appropriately for this outdoor adventure.
+Apply plenty of sun cream if you burn easily, wear a hat.
+We highly recommend wearing a long sleeve shirt too.

-It’s around 12 km from Trinidad to Playa Ancon but there are many lovely beaches along the way.
+The distance between Trinidad and Playa Ancon is around 12 km but there are many lovely beaches along the way.
 Bring along your swimwear!
-We stopped at every single beach and had a blast in the tea warm waters of the Caribbean.
+We stopped at every single beach and had a blast in the tea-warm waters of the Caribbean.

 You will come across places to eat and drink, but we still recommend packing a few snacks.
 If you can, pack a picnic for your final destination at Ancon Beach.

-To avoid the blistering midday sun, leave Trinidad early or later in the afternoon.
+To avoid the blistering midday sun, leave Trinidad early in the morning or later in the afternoon.
 We left the city just before midday.
 What fools!

 Situated on the Caribbean coast of southern-central Cuba, Cienfuegos, also known as Perl de la Sur is a fascinating place to visit.